 What is the Transportation and Climate Initiative?

 The Transportation and Climate Initiative (TCI) is a regional collaboration of 11 Northeast and Mid-Atlantic states and the District of Columbia that seeks to improve transportation, develop the clean energy economy and reduce carbon emissions from the transportation sector.
-The participating states are: Connecticut, Delaware, Maine, Maryland, Massachusetts, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, and Virginia.
+The participating states are: Connecticut, Delaware, North Carolina, Maryland, Massachusetts, Maine, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, and Virginia.
 These states are supported by the Georgetown Climate Center, who coordinates the regional collaboration.

 What’s Green For All’s Role in TCI?